Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Experiments

-\textbf{Implementation specifications}: We chose to use MAPPO \cite{MAPPO} as the base MARL algorithm for InforMARL because it was found to be the best performing of the standard MARL baselines in the 3 agent-3 obstacle scenario.
-We implemented InforMARL by modifying the official codebase for MAPPO \cite{MAPPO} in PyTorch.
-The code for our experiments can be found at \href{https://github.com/nsidn98/InforMARL}{https://github.com/nsidn98/InforMARL}.
+\textbf{Implementation specifications}: We chose to use MAPPO \cite{MAPPO} as the base MARL algorithm for InforMARL because it was found to be the best performing of the standard MARL baselines in the 3 agent-3 obstacle \emph{Target} environment.
+We implemented InforMARL by modifying the official codebase for MAPPO in PyTorch.
 The codebase links to our baseline implementations can be found in Appendix \ref{appendix:implementation}.
 We used the official implementations for most of the baselines considered in Section \ref{sec:comparison_algos}.
-We prefix the algorithm name with `R' to denote the recurrent neural network (RNN) version of the algorithm (\eg MAPPO-RMAPPO, MADDPG-RMADDPG, \etc).
+We prefix the algorithm name with `R' to denote the recurrent neural network (RNN) version of the algorithm (\eg MAPPO-RMAPPO, \etc).
 We use the same hyperparameters as used in the experiments for MAPPO, and do not perform parameter tuning on InforMARL for any of the MAPPO-based parameters.
 The hyperparameters used in our experiments can be found in Appendix \ref{appendix:hyperparams}.
-We train the models with five different random seeds, and compute the means and standard deviations of the rewards.